noahgolmant/label-tiles/README.md

 **Roboflow**: Cloud-based annotation platform optimized for ML workflows.
 Requires uploading data and works best with non-geospatial images.
 Good for teams needing cloud collaboration and QA features.

-**AnnoTile** is good when you have easy access to tile servers and want ML-ready exports without heavy data transfer.
+**`label-tiles`** is good when you have easy access to tile servers and want ML-ready exports without heavy data transfer.

 ## Usage